sagemath/trac_to_gh/Issue 8543.md

 tester.assert_(an_element in self, "self.an_element() is not in self")
 ```
 This tests should allows `S` to be empty.

+To solve this issue I added a new exception called `EmptySetError` which should be raised in such cases.
+I fixed the tests suite of the category `Sets()` accordingly and expanded the test in some places where this could be done before.

+Depends on #8519

 Issue created by migration from https://trac.sagemath.org/ticket/8543